Asian Salmon (aka Sweet & Savory Salmon)

 - Red pepper flakes

-- 1 1/2 pounds of salmon – You can buy one large filet or individual salmon filets, preferably thick (5-6 oz) filets and with skin on to keep them moist.
+- Salmon – You can buy one large or individual salmon fillet, preferably thick (5-6 oz) fillets with skin on to keep them moist.

 Step-by-Step: How to Make Asian Salmon